The Importance of Mental Health Support in Supported Independent Living

 - Jun 17

-- 3 min read
+- 4 min read

-However, a key aspect of overall wellbeing often overlooked is mental health.
-We explore the importance of integrating mental health support into SIL programs under Australia's NDIS.
+Supported Independent Living (SIL) under the National Disability Insurance Scheme (NDIS) in Australia offers people with disabilities a chance to live independently.
+They also receive the support they need for daily activities.
+However, an essential aspect of overall wellbeing that is often overlooked is mental health.
+This blog explores the importance of integrating mental health support into SIL programs under Australia's NDIS.

 Why Mental Health Support Matters in SIL

-NDIS and Mental Health: What’s Available
+NDIS and Mental Health: Available Supports

 Practical Strategies to Integrate Mental Health Support in SIL